mattrussi/gitlab-com-runbooks/docs/packaging/manage-package-signing-keys.md

   ```

 * Enter `expire`, follow prompts to expire by X years with `2y`
-* At this stage, you will be prompted to the key's passphrase.
 * Enter `key 1` to select the subkey
 * Enter `expire`, follow prompts to expire by X years with `2y`
 * Enter `save` to store the changes to the key and exit.